NSHipster/articles/2013-09-30-xcode-key-bindings-and-gestures.md

 Anyone miss the option in Xcode 3 to have a detached debugger window?
 Yeah, me too.

-Knowing how to toggle the debug area and activate the console in a single keystroke ma be a shallow consolation, but it does help take the edge off of the pain or loss.
+Knowing how to toggle the debug area and activate the console in a single keystroke may be a shallow consolation, but it does help take the edge off of the pain or loss.

 ---